vaut-io/bevae/src/content/en/articles/2-en-choosing-a-clinician.md

 The unfortunate reality is that many clinicians do not practice intelligent goal setting.
 Goals give direction to pain management and rehabilitation. **You and your clinician should collaborate to set realistic goals,** taking into account your preferences, values, and other constraints.

-Once you have worked together to identify overarching goals, you must break them into smaller chunks. *Staged goals* are achievable in smaller timeframes and form the basis for *planned progression*, a crucial aspect of best-practice therapy often forgotten outside of professional sports contexts.
+Once you have worked together to identify overarching goals, you must break them into smaller chunks. *Staged goals* are achievable in shorter timeframes and form the basis for *planned progression*, a crucial aspect of best-practice therapy often forgotten outside of professional sports contexts.

 Planned progression means that when you reach a predetermined goal, you will progress in some way to build toward a new, previously unreachable goal.
 The idea is to provide a constant level of "optimal" challenge - neither too easy nor too difficult.